Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 1 - HTML Introduction/README.md

 # CHAPTER 1 - INTRODUCTION

 ## INTRODUCTION OF HTML
-<p>Did you know that HTML is the backbone of every website you visit?
+<p> <b>Did you know</b> that HTML is the backbone of every website you visit?
 It's the magic code that structures web pages and makes all the content come to life!</p>

 ![Banner](https://github.com/Ninja-Vikash/Assets/blob/main/HTML%20Assets/HTML.png)